amirongit/notecode/algebra.md

 ### Proportions
 - claim that two ratios are equal
 #### Cross multiplication property
-- states that the product of the numerator of a fraction on one side of an equation & the denominator of the fraction on the other side should equal the product of the denominator of the same side & the numerator of the other side; for example if `a / b == c / d` then `ad == bc`
+- product of the numerator of a fraction on one side of an equation & the denominator of the fraction on the other side should equal the product of the denominator of the same side & the numerator of the other side; for example if `a / b == c / d` then `ad == bc`
 #### Solving proportion equations
 - since in a equation like `a / b = c / d` the LCD of the fractions is 'bd', the shortcut to isolate the variable is cross multiplication of fractions in both sides